How to Convert ZIP Code to Latitude and Longitude in Excel

 Note

-Ensure to use a valid API endpoint.
-For example, while going through this, you may find that “https://nominatim.openstreetmap.org/search?format=xml&q=” is invalid.
+Use a valid API endpoint.
+For example, you may find that “https://nominatim.openstreetmap.org/search?format=xml&q=” is invalid.
 Sometimes, APIs change their URLs or endpoints.
-The API Key will become invalid if three months or 10K transactions are reached.
+The API Key for this particular service, which provides geocoordinate information, becomes invalid after three months or 10K transactions are reached.

 =@findLatitude(B5)